Dome C: ESA research

-Since Concordia Station is a prime space mission analogue, the European Space Agency conducts biomedical research there in collaboration with the French (IPEV) and Italian (ENEA/PNRA) Antarctic programs.
-Living conditions upon Dome C simulate what Astronauts have to go through in long-duration spaceflights.
-To name a few of the common challenges that the Concordia crew and Astronauts have to face, they both live in isolation and confinement, in different atmospheric pressure conditions, with an abnormal day/night cycle plus several effects on their everyday life, such as sleep difficulties.
-Obviously the above parameters influence not only physiology but also psychology.
-The European Space Agency (ESA) hires a Medical Doctor each year to winterover at Concordia Station and facilitate biomedical experiments on the crew.
-These experiments are selected over a variety of tests proposed to ESA by European universities and participation from the rest of the crew is voluntary (and highly appreciated).
-It is important to mention that this research aims not only at improving living conditions for Astronauts in a future human journey to Mars, but the results are also applied directly on society - they help doctors devise therapies for patients with similar difficulties in Europe and elsewhere.
+Since Concordia Station is a prime space mission analogue, the European Space Agency (ESA) conducts biomedical research there in collaboration with the French (IPEV) and Italian (ENEA/PNRA) Antarctic programs.
+Living conditions upon Dome C simulate what astronauts have to go through in long-duration spaceflights: isolation and confinement, different atmospheric pressure conditions, an abnormal day/night cycle.
+ESA sends a doctor each year to winterover at Concordia Station and facilitate biomedical experiments on the crew.
+These experiments are selected over a variety of tests proposed to ESA by European universities and participation from the rest of the crew is voluntary.